 When you are resigning from employment, it's proper protocol to provide your employer with a formal resignation letter for your employee file.
 A letter is a way to officially announce your resignation, even if you have already discussed your resignation with your boss or Human Resources.

 Writing a letter is also a courtesy that can help you maintain a positive relationship with your employer, which is essential if you hope to use them as a reference and keep them as a networking contact.
-Review advice on writing a resignation letter, as well as a sample resignation letter.

 Sample Resignation Letter

 Use the sample resignation letter below as a template for your own letter, but just be sure to rewrite the letter to fit your particular employment situation.

 Dear Mr./Ms. Last Name: